ThoriqFathurrozi/fudium/README.md

 # fudium

-Fudium is a lightweight Tampermonkey/Greasemonkey userscript that allows you to read Medium articles without being blocked by paywalls, overlays, or forced login popups.
+Fudium is a lightweight Tampermonkey/Greasemonkey userscript that allows you to read Medium articles without being blocked by paywalls overlays.
 Stay distraction-free and focus on the content you want.

 ---